Table of Contents

 - 10 Frequently Asked Questions

-Bitcoin is available for purchase by the everyday Kiwi as well as seasoned traders.
+Bitcoin is available for purchase by everyday Kiwi as well as seasoned traders.
 All top New Zealand-based crypto exchanges provide this service.
 So how does one buy Bitcoin in New Zealand?

 This step-by-step guide outlines the process that a beginner can undertake to start their Bitcoin investment journey.
 To aid with the explanatory process, we have used Swyftx as the cryptocurrency exchange.
 Based on our research, Swyftx is the best overall crypto exchange in NZ to buy, trade, and sell Bitcoin.